 FuboTV focuses specifically on sports and sports streaming and has recently started branching out into sports gambling to integrate with its streaming platform.

-FuboTV says its revenue nearly doubled during Q4 2020 and subscription revenues grew by 91% in the same time.
+The company reported that its revenue nearly doubled during Q4 2020, and subscription revenues grew by 91% in the same time.

 ViacomCBS is the brains behind Paramount+ (formerly called CBS All Access) and also runs the free streaming service PlutoTV.

-Pluto has over 24 million uses as of 2020 and Paramount+ managed to pull in over 10 million subscribers last year.
+Pluto has over 24 million users as of 2020 and Paramount+ managed to pull in over 10 million subscribers last year.